cfrg/draft-irtf-cfrg-det-sigs-with-noise/draft-irtf-cfrg-det-sigs-with-noise.md

     digest as a little-endian integer r.
 ~~~~~~~~~~~~~~~~~~~~~~~

-# Updates to RFC 6979 (Deterministic ECDSA)
+# Hedged ECDSA

+This document updates RFC 6979 (deterministic ECDSA) to recommend a hedged variant of ECDSA for deployments where side-channel attacks and fault injection attacks are a concern, the variant is called hedged ECDSA.
+The updates are invisible to the validator of the signature and compatible with existing ECDSA validators.

-For Deterministic ECDSA: In existing ECDSA deployments where side-channel and fault injection attacks are a concern, the following steps are RECOMMENDED instead of steps (d) and (f) in Section 3.2 of {{RFC6979}}:
+Update to RFC 6979: In ECDSA deployments where side-channel and fault injection attacks are a concern, the following steps are RECOMMENDED instead of steps (d) and (f) in Section 3.2 of {{RFC6979}}:

 ~~~~~~~~~~~~~~~~~~~~~~~
 d.
 Set: